PUT-PTM/STM32F4_RF/README.md

 ---------
 CooCox is the in-circuit debugger via the ST-LINK works out of the box.
 Click the little bug icon, wait a few seconds, and you've breakpoints in a live embedded device.

-Visual Studio has his own enough clear debbuger, so it doesn't need more description. =)
+Visual Studio has his own enough clear debugger, so it doesn't need more description. =)

 Future changes
 --------------